mubarakmayyeri/pdf_classifier/README.md

 + [References](#references)

 ## About <a name = "about"></a>
 This is a simple Python program for classifying PDF files according to their content.
-Texts are extracted from pdf files with PyPDF2 library and checked with given prompts and if they are a match, the Pdf files are moved to destination folders using move method from shutil module.
+Texts are extracted from pdf files with PyPDF2 library, checked with given keywords and if they are a match the Pdf files are moved to destination folders using move method from shutil module.

 ## Dependencies <a name = "dependencies"></a>
 * PyPDF2 (https://github.com/py-pdf/PyPDF2)